corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/get-started/tutorials/supplementary-tutorials/tutorial-tear-offs.md

 ## Filtering the transaction fields

-Suppose we want to construct a transaction that includes commands containing interest rate fix data as in [Writing oracle services](oracles.md).
+Suppose we want to construct a transaction that includes commands containing interest rate fix data as in [Writing oracle services]{{< relref "oracles.md" >}}).
 Before sending the transaction to the oracle to obtain its signature, we need to filter out every part of the transaction except for the `Fix` commands.

 To do so, we need to create a filtering function that specifies which fields of the transaction should be included.